SonarSource/sonarqube/server/sonar-docs/src/pages/branches/overview.md

 ### Managing inactive branches at a project level

-You can set a branch to **Keep when inactive** at the project level from from the **Branches** tab at **Administration > Branches and Pull Requests**.
+You can set a branch to **Keep when inactive** at the project level from from the **Branches** tab at **Project Settings > Branches and Pull Requests**.
 Here, you can also turn off protection for a branch so it will be deleted when it's inactive for the number of days that has been specified in the global settings at **Administration > General Settings > Housekeeping > Number of days before deleting inactive branches**.

 **Note:** The main branch is always protected from automatic deletion, even if it's inactive.
 This can't be changed.